DylanAndrews/DylanAndrews.github.io/_posts/2019-01-21-developer-necessities.markdown

 date: 2019-01-21  00:00:00-0600
 categories: jekyll update
 ---
 After giving it some thought, I’ve decided to write a post cataloging the various tools, tips, tricks, and commands that I could not live without.
 These have been gathered over the past three years, and I know that a list like this would have been invaluable to me when I was first getting started.
-Luckily I had a lot of great people around me to clue me in to this stuff, but for those who are not so lucky I hope this post is helpful.
+Luckily I had a lot of great people around me to clue me in to this stuff, but for those who are not so lucky, I hope this post is helpful.

 ### Software
 * [Better Snap Tool](https://itunes.apple.com/us/app/bettersnaptool/id417375580?mt=12) - The ultimate tool for organizing and managing windows on mac